 This menu allows for the adjustment of several cooling performance variables.
-Cool Airflow Trim (range from -15% to +15% in 3% increments), Cool Airflow Profiles, Cool Fan ON Delay, Cool Fan OFF Delay and Dehumidification Select (enable or disable dehumidification) can be adjusted in this menu.
+Cool Airflow Trim, Cool Airflow Profiles, Cool Fan ON Delay, Cool Fan OFF Delay and Dehumidification Select (some enable option or off) can be adjusted in this menu.
 You can also reset this entire menu to factory default settings.
 See the following images showing the four cooling airflow profiles.